simeononsecurity/simeononsecurity.ch/content/articles/building-a-cyber-resilient-infrastructure-best-practices-for-disaster-recovery/index.en.md

 - A power outage or other infrastructure failure that affects essential resources.

 Overall, activating the DRP immediately is essential to minimizing downtime and damage in the event of a disaster.
-By following best practices and regularly testing the activation process, organizations can ensure that they are prepared to respond quickly and effectively to any disaster.
+By following best practices and regularly testing the activation process, organizations can ensure that they're prepared to respond quickly and effectively to any disaster.

 ### Communicate effectively